saramakishti/service-aware-frontend/README.md

-# 1Service Aware Network Project Repo
+# Service Aware Network Project Repo

 Welcome to our website repository!
-This repo is designed to help you and your team build high-quality websites efficiently.
+This repo is designed to build high-quality websites efficiently.
 We've carefully chosen the technologies to make development smooth and enjoyable.
-Here's what you can expect from this template:

 **Frontend**: Our frontend is powered by [React NextJS](https://nextjs.org/), a popular and versatile framework for building web applications.